Ullaakut/disgo/README.md

     // Error methods are similar to info, except that they are written on
-    // the error writer (os.Stderr by default). console.Debugln("Number of days in a year:", 365) console.Debugf("Number of days in a year: %d\n", 365)
+    // the error writer (os.Stderr by default). console.Errorln("Number of days in a year:", 365) console.Errorf("Number of days in a year: %d\n", 365)
-    console.Debug("Number of days in a year: 365\n")
+    console.Error("Number of days in a year: 365\n")
 ```

 ### Output Formatting